apache/flink/docs/dev/table/streaming/time_attributes.md

 Time-based operations such as windows in both the [Table API]({{ site.baseurl }}/dev/table/tableApi.html#group-windows) and [SQL]({{ site.baseurl }}/dev/table/sql.html#group-windows) require information about the notion of time and its origin.
 Therefore, tables can offer *logical time attributes* for indicating time and accessing corresponding timestamps in table programs.

 Time attributes can be part of every table schema.
 They are defined when creating a table from a `DataStream` or are pre-defined when using a `TableSource`.
-Once a time attribute has been defined at the beginning, it can be referenced as a field and can be used in time-based operations.
+Once a time attribute has been defined at the beginning, it can be referenced as a field and can used in time-based operations.

 As long as a time attribute is not modified and is simply forwarded from one part of the query to another, it remains a valid time attribute.
 Time attributes behave like regular timestamps and can be accessed for calculations.
 If a time attribute is used in a calculation, it will be materialized and becomes a regular timestamp.
 Regular timestamps do not cooperate with Flink's time and watermarking system and thus can not be used for time-based operations anymore.